idvorkin/idvorkin.github.io/_d/manager_theory_and_practice.md

   - Peer
     - Want to ship
-    - How do you pull that offf
+    - How do you pull that off
   - Good
     - Team loves you
     - Creative
   - Gaps
-    - Going to Fast.
+    - Going too Fast.
     - Keep me in the loop
     - Be more risk averse